watari3/GitBucket-Wiki/Tracing-&-logging.md

-Gitbucket uses slf4j and logback as implementation ; thus any logback configuration can apply to gitbucket logging system.
+Gitbucket uses `slf4j` and `logback` as implementation ; thus any logback configuration can apply to gitbucket logging system.

-Gitbucket provides its own logback.xml (still true in 3.11) preventing external configuration via providing this exact same file.
+Gitbucket provides its own `logback.xml` (still true in 4.0) preventing external configuration via providing this exact same file.
 Logback [official configuration](http://logback.qos.ch/manual/configuration.html) page explain how to override the logging settings:
 - provide a file `logback.groovy` at the root of the classpath
 - provide a file `logback-test.xml` at the root of the classpath
 - provide a file `logback.xml` at the root of the classpath (not usable since gitbucket provides its own)
 - provide an implementation of `com.qos.logback.classic.spi.Configurator` via ServiceLoader

-another possibility, detailed after in the documentation, is to provide the System property `logback.configurationFile` when launching the application and fill this property with the full path to configuration file.
+Another possibility, as explained in the documentation, is to provide the System property `logback.configurationFile` when launching the application and fill this property with the full path to configuration file.

-Using this latest technic, you could for example launch gitbucket using:
+Using this approach, you could for example launch gitbucket using:
 ```
 java -Dlogback.configurationFile=/opt/gitbucket/config/logback-settings.xml -jar gitbucket.war
 ```